-- Illicit drug shops may not report the data of their stock and sales to national systems like DHIS2.
+- Illicit drug shops may not report the data of their stock and sales to national systems like District Health Information System 2 (DHIS2).
 The low rate of reporting makes it difficult to quantify the essential medicines that a territory or region may need.

 - Illicit drug shops may not always be compliant with authorized practices or sale activities.

 - Illicit drug shops may not be connected with official drug wholesalers and therefore may purchase products from unlicensed drug dispatchers.